ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-Again, you can rest the parameter 'p' to the number of processors in your PC.
+Again, you can reset the parameter 'p' to the number of processors in your PC.
 Also mergelist.txt file is a notepad file containing paths to every GTF file for each sample.
 It is provided in **the tutorial_data folder in the repository.**

 The output of this command id stringtie_merged.gtf file.